 - ¼ cup canola oil

-- In a pressure cooker or a saucepan, boil whole potatoes until they are soft and easily pierced with a fork.
+In a pressure cooker or a saucepan, boil whole potatoes until they are soft and easily pierced with a fork.
+Transfer the cooked potatoes into a large bowl and let them cool at room temperature for 5 minutes.
 Remove the skin and use a potato masher to mash the potatoes in a large bowl.

 - Combine the remaining ingredients except oil into the mashed potato.
 Measure approximately ¼ cup of potato batter and form into round discs.